robinhood/faust/docs/userguide/agents.rst

 .. seealso::

-    The :ref:`guide-streams` guide for more information about topics.
+    - The :ref:`guide-channels` guide -- for more information about topics and channels.

 The Stream
 ----------